implse/Dynamic_Programming/README.md

 We can solve a problem using DP if it has:

-- Optimal Substructure.
+- Optimal Substructure : An optimal solution to a problem contains optimal solutions to subproblems.

-- Overlapping subproblems.
+- Overlapping subproblems : A recursive solution contains a small number of distinct subproblems repeated many times.

 then find Brute force solution. (draw recursive Tree)